Skip to Content

 Gozo is cheaper than Malta in terms of property.

-It can also offer centuries-old properties, tucked away in sleepy farming villages as well as a number of new projects, such as the Fort Chambray renovation, which perfectly blends the island’s amazing scenery with the convenience of modern, highly specced apartments, overlooking the harbour at Mgarr.
+It can also offer centuries-old properties tucked away in sleepy farming villages as well as a number of new projects, such as the Fort Chambray renovation, which perfectly blends the island’s amazing scenery with the convenience of modern, highly specced apartments overlooking the harbor at Mgarr.

 Buying a property in Malta’s Special Designated Areas